-ProductPlan’s integration with Azure DevOps (formerly Visual Studio Team Services) allows you to easily import epics or stories from your projects or boards to ProductPlan or link your items to existing ProductPlan Bars or Containers.
-Use the integration to synchronize percent complete, start and end dates, title, and description to always stay up-to-date.
+ProductPlan’s integration with Azure DevOps allows you to easily import epics or stories from your projects or boards to ProductPlan.
+You can link your items to existing ProductPlan Bars or Containers and push new items from ProductPlan to Azure DevOps.
+Use the integration to synchronize percent complete, start and end dates, title, tags, and description to always stay up-to-date.

 ProductPlan will pull completion progress directly from Azure DevOps and automatically update the percent complete on your roadmap.
 You’ll be able to synchronize the percent complete in ProductPlan by either stories completed or story points.

-ProductPlan can also integrate with Team Foundation Server.
+ProductPlan can also integrate with the on-premise version of Azure DevOps, Team Foundation Server.
 To integrate with TFS, your server needs to be accessible from outside the firewall.
 You can find more information on how to set that up here.

 To set up the integration, go to your Integrations page and click “Begin Azure DevOps Integration”.
 You will need to provide your Azure DevOps URL as well as a Personal Access Token in order to configure the integration.